Cindy597/msan622/homework3/README.md

 ```

-[DISCUSSION]

 ### Interactivity ###

+*window 1
 ![screenshot](screenshot1.png)

+*window 2
 ![screenshot](screenshot2.png)

+*window 3
 ![screenshot](screenshot3.png)

-[DISCUSSION]

 1. All three techniques are linked.
 That means change any setting preference will see the changes of all three techniques;
-   For example, if you select 'West' using brushing, all three techniques should brush 'West' in plot.
+   For example, if you select 'West' using brushing, all three techniques should brush 'West' in plot;

 2. Applied  Brushing and Filtering techniques in my shiny interface.
    Brushing: By Region.
 Since all my plots are colored by Region, Brushing also by Region is a easiest way.
 I added the highlight code
    (shown above) in each plot.
 But the ScatterMatrix is a little bit different.
 I need access the diagonal and lower sider separately to
    change the preference.
-The fellowing code shown how to brush a certain Region type from plot along non-diagonal.
+The fellowing code shown how to brush a certain Region type from plot along non-diagonal:

     ```
         for (i in 1:(ncol(sub_data)-1)){